FIWARE/tutorials.Big-Data-Flink/README.md

 ```

-Once you have all the entities, you can iterate over them (with `map`) and extract the desired attributes; in this case, it is the sensor type(Door,Motion,Bell or Lamp).
+Once you have all the entities together, you can iterate over them (with `map`) and extract the desired attributes.
+In this case, you are interested in the sensor type (Door, Motion, Bell or Lamp).

 ```scala